What's Coming to Netflix in September 2023

 - Freestyle (2023) Netflix Original – Polish thriller.

-- Tapie / Class Act (Season 1) Netflix Original – A 7 part mini-series that looks into the romantic destiny of Bernard Tapie, one of the most iconic and controversial French public figures.
+- Tapie / Class Act (Season 1) Netflix Original – A seven-part mini-series that looks into the romantic destiny of Bernard Tapie, one of the most iconic and controversial French public figures.

 - Wrestlers (Season 1) Netflix Original – Documentary series about the pro-wrestling group Ohio Valley Wrestling.